 To further your relationship you need to do dates, which take on the form of increasingly-difficult Bejeweled levels.
 You play a typical game with tiles that represent sexuality, talent, romance, and flirtation.
 You can click and drag a tile anywhere in a straight horizontal or vertical line, then release it when you can place it somewhere that creates a matching pair of at least 3 tiles.
 You are awarded extra points for matching up 4 or 5, and each date requires you to get a set amount of points within 20 turns.

 The number of points each type of tile gives is further altered by the preferences of the characters and the “passion” of the date.
 Passion can be increased by matching up the heart tiles, but by increasing it you stand to lose more points when you accidentally line up any broken heart tiles.
-These are difficult to avoid and can ruin an entire date with a single mistake, but you can turn the tide with date gifts that become available after matching up tear-shaped sentiment tokens, such as one that turns all broken hearts into regular ones or a gift that immediately removes all tiles of a certain type from the board.
+These are difficult to avoid and can ruin an entire date with a single mistake.
+You can, however, turn the tide with date gifts that become available after matching up tear-shaped sentiment tokens; such as one that turns all broken hearts into regular ones or a gift that immediately removes all tiles of a certain type from the board.
 There are also joy tiles that grant an extra turn after being matched up.

 It’s a lot of information and, if I am honest, the game would benefit from having a legend available.
 Talent and Sexuality were obvious enough, but I was constantly confused between Romance, Joy, and Flirtation.
 Once you wrap your head around it, however, HuniePop reveals itself to be a remarkably good puzzle game.
 The Bejeweled gameplay is perfectly functional and all the various tiles and date gifts allow for fun strategies, with the promise of getting more interactions with a character serving as a great reward to deal with the increasing challenge.